by Freddy Tran Nager, Founder of Atomic Tango + And Marketing Mix Veteran…

 Overall, this 4C’s is simply a variation of the 4P’s with an emphasis on some tactics over others — in other words, marketing planning as usual.
 Its most serious flaw is to list “customers” as a tactic, when they’re part of the overall consideration set.
 4C’s?
 Meet deep six.

 Over the years, I’ve seen other variations of the marketing mix, all guilty of misunderstanding, contrivance or incompleteness.
-There’s a reason the 4P’s have survived for 50 years: they cover all the bases, they’re logical, and their very simplicity is what makes them work.
+There’s a reason the 4P’s have survived for decades:

 Now we marketers love to disagree.
 After all, differentiation is what we do for a living.
 Just ask all the marketers you meet to define “marketing” or “brand,” and you won’t find two who agree.